Gibson Mercury II ......... bit of a challenge !

 the Radiospares flying man) and I don't think this appeared until 1971.

 The speakers are a bit of a puzzle.
-If the Celestion web site is to be believed, their date codes (26LG and 29LG)
+According to the Celestion web site, their date codes (26LG and 29LG)

 could indicate the 26th and 29th of December 1962 or the 26th and 29th